Skip to main content

 WebJET Elements includes a wide range of controls and user interface components that are optimized for web interfaces.
 These components cover a variety of functions and are designed to be easily integrated into any web application.

-WebJET Elements relies on standards such as Custom Elements, Shadow DOM, and ES modules.
-As a result, components have a stable API and can remain useful even outside of one specific framework ecosystem.
+WebJET Elements uses standards such as Custom Elements, Shadow DOM and ES modules.
+Thanks to this, the components have a stable API and can be used for a long time even outside one particular framework.

 Using Shadow DOM